About Karen Osman

 In January 2019, Karen launched her own online show, Karen’s Bookshelf, all about books in partnership with Borders Middle East.
 Released weekly, each episode is available on IGTV, Facebook, Linked In, and YouTube and features an online book club, author interviews, and the latest book news.

 Karen has also been a featured author at the Emirates Airline Festival of Literature giving talks and workshops as well as giving writing masterclasses in partnerships with brands such as Costa.
+In 2019, Karen was chosen by Global Woman Magazine as one of the top 10 inspirational women making waves around the world.
 In 2017, Karen was included as Ahlan’s Hot 100 People, an accolade recognising the pioneers and game-changers shaping the UAE’s social and cultural landscape.

 In addition to being an award-winning author, Karen founded niche communications company Travel Ink in 2011, providing content writing and strategy, public relations, social media, training, and translation services to hotels, airlines, and tourism establishments.